tknishh/KuroBulls/EMAIL CONNECTION/README.md

 if ```Rev_total <= 0.6``` then the email will be marked as ```potential spoofed email```.

 To check the how the 0.6 probablity comes here check the hypothessis testing excel file.

+### What we need
+A cypher query that searches the longest path and retruns the summation of the relevancy score between them.